 The bearing of the Parabolica is factory sealed and mechanically separated from the drive system and works in collaboration with the carbon fiber chassis design so as to properly isolate the resonance which is produced by the motor resulting in a very quiet and very stable drive system that never interferes with the sound.

-The Parabolica became available for purchase early last month and could be brought from select dealers in the Western United States.
-For more great vinyl related topics take a look a Premier Records’ best turntable stand post.
+The Parabolica became available for purchase early last month and could be bought from select dealers in the Western United States.